SAGE: Structure-Aware Generative Video Transitions between Diverse Clips: Introduction

 We propose Structure-Aware Generative vidEo transitions (\name), a method that fuses \textit{structural guidance} with generative synthesis.
 Given a pair of video clips $\{\clipA, \clipB\}$, we first extract line maps and optical flow for the final frame of clip \clipA and the initial frame of clip \clipB.
 From these, we detect, match, and interpolate to produce intermediate line structures that capture both geometry and motion cues.
 Specifically, we demonstrate that suitably encoding detected linear structures, using their centers and slopes, along with the detected motion flows, allows us to establish better quality matches as well as produce more fluid motion-aware structural guidance.
 The extracted control structures can then be used to condition a pretrained generative inbetweening model~\cite{zhu2025generative}, producing temporally smooth and semantically consistent transitions, in a zero-shot fashion.
 Unlike prior methods, \name unifies geometric guidance with generative synthesis \textit{without} requiring fine-tuning, and makes use of both object appearance and motion while directly leveraging pretrained generative models.

 We assess \name across varied video transitions, benchmarking against classical interpolation (i.e., cross-fade) and state-of-the-art generative baselines (FILM \cite{film}, SEINE \cite{chen2023seine}, DiffMorpher \cite{zhang2023diffmorpher}, TVG~\cite{tvg2024}, Generative Inbetweening \cite{zhu2025generative} and VACE \cite{vace}).
 Both quantitative results and a user study show that our method produces smoother, more natural transitions in the context of diverse clips.
-See Figure 1 and the Supplemental Website for some examples.
+See \Cref{fig:teaser} and the project page for some examples.

 \paragraph*{Novelty and contributions.} While our method is simple and leverages a pretrained generative inbetweening, the novelty lies in how these components are orchestrated to address a previously unexplored problem: \emph{content-aware video transitions across diverse clips in a zero-shot setting}.
 Unlike prior frame interpolation or generative inbetweening methods, which assume consistent semantics and small temporal gaps, we explicitly distill artist-inspired heuristics into a principled design.
 Specifically, we (i) introduce \emph{hierarchical structural anchoring}, where salient line structures are extracted, normalized, and matched in a layerwise manner to avoid background dominance; (ii) propose \emph{motion-aware B-spline propagation}, which couples local line evolution with global foreground trajectories, mitigating the trajectory crossings and incoherent motion seen in naive interpolation; and (iii) demonstrate that these structural priors can condition a pretrained diffusion-based inbetweening model to achieve smooth transitions without task-specific fine-tuning.
-This synthesis of structural guidance with generative synthesis is unique, enabling transitions that are both temporally coherent and semantically adaptive despite the absence of curated training data. \textit{Code will be released upon acceptance. }
+This synthesis of structural guidance with generative synthesis is unique, enabling transitions that are both temporally coherent and semantically adaptive despite the absence of curated training data.